kerempar/CarND-Term2-P5/README.md

 ###Timestep Length and Elapsed Duration (N & dt)

 Timestep length (N) and elapsed duration between timesteps (dt) were chosen as `10` and `0.1`, respectively, corresponding to a `1,5` seconds horizon.
-For each iteration, the server sends 6 waypoints, 10 timesteps is a good match for the number of waypoints.
+Initially, more timesteps (25, 20, 15) were tried.
+However, it was observed that for each iteration, the server sends 6 waypoints and 10 timesteps is a better match for the number of waypoints.

 ###Polynomial Fitting and MPC Preprocessing